-Dr Phillip Horky, AM (Chicago), PhD (Southern California)
+Dr Phillip Sidney Horky, AM (Chicago), PhD (Southern California)

 (email at firstname.lastname@example.org)

-Phillip Sidney Horky is Associate Professor of Ancient Philosophy.
-His research concerns ancient Greek and Roman philosophy.
-Dr Horky was educated at the University of Southern California (PhD), the University of Chicago (AM), and the University of Michigan-Ann Arbor (BA).
+Phillip Horky is Associate Professor of Ancient Philosophy and a member of Durham Centre for Ancient and Medieval Philosophy (DCAMP).
+Dr Horky's research concerns Ancient Greek and Roman Philosophy.
+He was educated at the University of Southern California (Ph.D.), the University of Chicago (A.M.), and the University of Michigan-Ann Arbor (B.A.).

 Prior to his arrival in Durham, Dr Horky held postdoctoral fellowships at Harvard University's Center for Hellenic Studies (2010-11), and Stanford University (2007-10).
 He has also held the Rockefeller Foundation Fellowship at the National Humanities Center (2016) and been a distinguished visitor at the Collaborative Program in Ancient and Medieval Philosophy, University of Toronto (2016).

-Dr Horky is committed to supporting Classics and Ancient Philosophy research at national and international levels.
+Dr Horky is committed to supporting Ancient Philosophy and Classics research at local, national, and international levels.
 He is on the editorial boards of the Journal of Hellenic Studies (UK), Methexis: International Journal for Ancient Philosophy (Netherlands/Italy), and Archai: Revista de Estudos sobre as Origens do Pensamento Ocidental (Brazil).
 He is also co-editor of the Greece & Rome New Surveys in the Classics Series, published by Cambridge University Press, and a member of the journals editorial board for the Classical Association (UK).

 A trustee of the Gilbert Murray Trust, Dr Horky was a Member of the Council of the Hellenic Society (UK) from 2012-15.
-From January 2019, he is on the Advisory Council for the Institute of Classical Studies in London.
+He is also a member of the Peer Review College of the AHRC and on the Advisory Council for the Institute of Classical Studies in London.

 Dr Horky has written a monograph, Plato and Pythagoreanism (Oxford University Press, 2013; paperback edition, with corrections, 2016), on the importance of mathematical Pythagoreanism for the development of Plato's philosophy.
-Dr Horky has also prepared an edited volume entitled Cosmos in the Ancient World (Cambridge University Press, 2018), which investigates notions of cosmic order, balance, and symmetry in ancient physics, politics, ethics, poetics, and aesthetics.
+He has also recently published an edited volume entitled Cosmos in the Ancient World (Cambridge University Press, 2019), which investigates notions of cosmic order, balance, and symmetry in ancient physics, politics, ethics, poetics, and aesthetics, from Pythagoras to Nonnus.

 In addition to various articles and book chapters, Dr Horky is currently at work on three major research projects: